What is changi east?

 DEVELOPMENT MILESTONES

-2014 - Land preparation works for Changi East and planning for T5 begin, including functional design studies and concept development for the terminal.
+Land preparation works for Changi East and planning for T5 begin in 2014, including functional design studies and concept development for the terminal.

-2018 - CAG announces the appointment of the Master Building Consultants (MBC), to provide architectural design and engineering consultancy services for the development of T5.
+CAG announces the appointment of the Master Building Consultants (MBC) in 2018, to provide architectural design and engineering consultancy services for the development of T5.
 The Master Civil Consultants (MCC) are also appointed, to provide consultancy services for the design of infrastructure at the landside and airside areas outside of the T5 buildings.

-2020 - A two-year pause of the T5 project is announced, due to the Covid-19 pandemic.
+A two-year pause of the T5 project is announced in 2020, due to the Covid-19 pandemic.
 The aim is to assess the impact of Covid-19 on aviation growth, learn from the pandemic experience, and review T5’s design to meet the needs of post-pandemic travel.

-2022 - The resumption of work on the T5 project is announced.
+The resumption of work on the T5 project is announced in 2022.
 MOT, CAAS and CAG have taken the opportunity of the two-year pause to comprehensively review the T5 design to make it more modular, resilient and sustainable.
 Construction of T5 will commence in about two years for T5 to meet the anticipated demand for air travel around the mid-2030s.

 The Changi East development is Changi Airport’s largest development to date, and consists of various programmes.
 This includes Changi Airport’s Terminal 5, a three-runway system, the construction of tunnels and other underground systems, landside and aviation support, as well as the Changi East Industrial Zone.
 The Changi East development will ensure that Changi Airport is ready to handle future growth in air travel and the Singapore air hub can continue to contribute to the country’s long-term economic development.